EV3-OpenAPI/EV3-API/DEVELOPMENT.md

   -  v2.0.0 - The next MAJOR version.

-- The main branch shall remain the current, released Lego Robot Mindstorm EV3.
+- The main branch shall remain the current, released LEGO® MINDSTORMS® EV3-REST.
 We will describe and link the work branch(es) on the default README.md on main.

 - Examples of how something is described *currently* vs. the proposed solution should accompany any change proposal.